quantumgardener/qg.blog/content/notes/Horizon Forbidden West.md

 I completed the main story line, including all my side-adventures, in 76 hours.

 ## Platinum Trophy
-I was on track to complete the [[Platinum Trophy]] not long after the main story line.
+I was on track to complete the [[Platinum trophy]] not long after the main story line.
 The trophy for killing all Acquisition machines would not drop.
 I went through the list 3 times, killed one of every type of machine at least once, and it still wouldn't trigger.

 I put it down to a bug.
 With each patch I tried again to no avail.
 Eventually it turned out I was misreading a key component of the list.